Change in Domestic Violence Statute Regarding Intimate Relationships

 - Length of relationshipAccording to the ruling, an intimate relationship does not equal sex

 - Type of relationship

 - How often the two parties were together

-written Domestic Violence law to your advantage in court.
+The attorneys at our office know how to use the poorly written Domestic Violence law to your advantage in court.

 Because of the new court ruling, Domestic Violence cases have become much more complicated.
 What once was easy to understand by everyone (intimacy = sex) is now up for interpretation by the District Attorneys and judges in Jefferson County and throughout Colorado.
 Believe it or not, the poorly written Domestic Violence law can be used to your advantage by an experienced criminal defense lawyer.
-The capable criminal defense attorneys at the O’Malley Law Office have been handling cases such as these for over 20 years.
+The capable criminal defense attorneys at O'Malley and Sawyer have been handling cases such as these for over 20 years.
 We know how the district attorneys think, and we know how to present the best defense possible to uncover the truth.